LogoLogo

 For detailed instructions and requirements, refer to the Finout integration documentation.

-• The CronJob cannot find the Prometheus host
+What should I do if the CronJob cannot find the Prometheus host?

-Make sure the host and port are correct (using “kubectl get service”) and configure these as the HOST / PORT ENV VARS in the CronJob.
+Make sure the host and port are correct (using kubectl get services) and configure these as the HOST / PORT ENV VARS in the CronJob.

 Apply the correct policy on the node worker or the pod.
 See instructions here.